 A feral cat sanpped by one of the camera traps during the survey.
 Image: Hugh Davies.

 Tiwi Land Ranger Willie Rioli worked with Mr Davies on the surveys which used a variety of trapping methods including camera traps.

-“The result showing less native animals isn’t good, and we are seeing more cats than before, but we are trying to play our part to save native wildlife as much as we can,” said Mr Rioli.
+“The result showing less native animals isn’t good, and we are seeing more cats than before,” said Mr Rioli.

 “We found a lot more animals in the places with thick vegetation, and a lot more cats in the open country.